dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

     The emulator uses a pair of sequential TCP ports - an even-numbered port for console connections, and an odd-numbered port for `adb` connections.
 In the output above the emulator listens for `adb` on port 5555 and listens for console connections on port 5554.

-1. In **Terminal**, use either `nc` or `pfctl` to perform packet forwarding:

-    1. Use `nc` to forward inbound TCP packets received externally on port 5555 (or any other port) to the odd-numbered port on the loopback interface, and to forward the outbound packets back the other way:
+1. In **Terminal**, use `nc` to forward inbound TCP packets received externally on port 5555 (or any other port) to the odd-numbered port on the loopback interface, and to forward the outbound packets back the other way:

     ```zsh
     cd /tmp
     mkfifo backpipe
     nc -kl 5555 0<backpipe | nc 127.0.0.1 5555 > backpipe
     ```

     In this example, `127.0.0.1 5555` denotes the odd-numbered port on the loopback interface.

     Provided that the `nc` command keeps running in a Terminal window, packets will be forwarded as expected.
 Once you've finished using the emulator, you can stop `nc` performing packet forwarding by pressing <kbd>CTRL+C</kbd> in the Terminal window.

-        > [!NOTE]
-        > Using `nc` is often preferred to `pfctl`, particularly if the firewall is enabled on your Mac.

-    1. Use `pfctl` to redirect TCP packets from port 5555 (or any other port) on the [Shared Networking](https://kb.parallels.com/en/4948#section1) interface to the odd-numbered port on the loopback interface:

-        ```zsh
-        sed '/rdr-anchor/a rdr pass on vmnet8 inet proto tcp from any to any port 5555 -> 127.0.0.1 port 5555' /etc/pf.conf | sudo pfctl -ef -
-        ```

-        In this example, `127.0.0.1 5555` denotes the odd-numbered port on the loopback interface.

-        This command sets up port forwarding using the `pf packet filter` system service.
-If you're using Parallels, you'll need to adjust the interface name from `vmnet8`, which is the name of the special NAT device for the Shared Networking mode in VMWare Fusion.
-The appropriate network interface in Parallels is most likely [vnic0](https://download.parallels.com/doc/psbm/en/Parallels_Server_Bare_Metal_Users_Guide/29258.htm).

 1. In your Windows VM, open **Command Prompt**.
 1. In **Command Prompt**, connect to the emulator: